 Family History - To qualify for the best rates you need to have no history of cardiovascular disease and cancer with parents or siblings prior to age 60.

 You can qualify for Preferred Plus with Banner Life as long as you haven't used tobacco for 3 years.
 If you haven't used tobacco in the last 2 years, you can still get Preferred Non Tobacco, and as long as you haven't used tobacco in the last 12 months, you can qualify for Standard Plus Non Tobacco.

 Cholesterol - Banner is more liberal than SBLI in this category.
 They allow a maximum cholesterol of 300 and to qualify for Preferred Plus the Cholesterol to HDL ratio needs to be 4.5 or less.

 Family History - While you can't qualify for Preferred Plus with SBLI with a family history of cancer, you can with Banner.
 Banner doesn't discriminate based on history of cancer.
 They do however have the same guidelines as SBLI when it comes to a history of cardiovascular disease.

-Banner Life and SBLI are both excellent companies that are financially strong with excellent rates.You can use our quote tool below to compare rates among Banner, SBLI and other top life insurance companies or call us at 800-574-0245 ext 101, and we can help you get the best rates on term life insurance.
+Banner Life and SBLI are both excellent companies that are financially strong with excellent rates.You can use our quote tool below to compare rates among Banner, SBLI and other top life insurance companies, and we can help you get the best rates on term life insurance.